Peaceomosehin/Peaceomosehin/README.md

 - 💞️ I’m looking to collaborate with  valuable people of like minds.
 - 📫 How to reach me via socail media handles @peaceomosehin
 - 😄 Pronouns: ...
 She
-- ⚡ Fun fact: Reading, cooking, networking with new peoplE and learning new stuffs.
+- ⚡ Fun fact: Reading, cooking, networking with new people and learning new stuffs.

 <!---
 Peaceomosehin/Peaceomosehin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.